pass-the-salt/www/about.md

 **2> Content: an event with most of the security topics covered & a hybrid talks selection model**<br>
 While respecting the technical and free software DNA of the conference, we try to ensure that **as many security disciplines as possible are represented** in the topics covered by the talks and workshops.

 During the first 2 Pass the SALT editions, we managed to offer many different sessions with among other topics: low level security, offensive security, secure programming, security at scale, privacy or network security.
+In 2023, we create 2 new sessions about Boot Security and Supply Chain Security.

 We want both **attendees and speakers to confront to different disciplines and topics of Security** that are not always familiar to them.
 This allows everyone to discover new fields of exploration and to pick innovative solutions that she/he can reuse in her/his projects or work.